Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Formal Problem Description and Notation

 \subsection{Affection and Shrinking Energy}

 In this section we introduce the notions of \emph{affection} and \emph{shrinking energy}.
-Intuitively, the affection of a job measures the improvement in total flow resulting from processing that job in less amount of time, while its shrinkage energy measures the energy needed to achieve this reduction in the processing time of the job.
+Intuitively, the affection of a job measures the improvement in total flow resulting from processing that job in less time (i.e., at higher speed), while its shrinkage energy measures the energy needed to achieve this reduction in the processing time of the job.
 The affection and shrinking energy combined, provide information on which jobs (if any) one could accelerate in order to obtain an improved schedule.
 Similar definitions are used in~\cite{ComplexitySpeedScaling}, however, we do deviate from their notation, so as to be able to use it in a more general setting.

 \begin{definition}[Affection] Consider a schedule~$\sigma$. \begin{itemize} \item If~$C_j(\sigma) \leq C_{j'}(\sigma)$ and~$C_j(\sigma)>r_{j'}$, then~$j$ \emph{affects}~$j'$. \item If~$j$ affects~$j'$ and~$j'$ affects~$j''$, then~$j$ affects~$j''$. \item The \emph{affection set} of~$j$ in~$\sigma$, denoted by~$K_j(\sigma)$, is the set of jobs affected by~$j$ in~$\sigma$.
 We define the \emph{(weighted) affection} as $\kappa_j(\sigma) := \sum_{j'\in K_j(\sigma)} w_{j'}$. \end{itemize} \end{definition}